-Lower income individuals and families: Those who are economically inactive are less likely to visit a website (71%) than those in employment (82%).
+Lower income individuals and families: Those who are economically inactive are less likely to use the internet (86%) than those in employment (99%).
 Lower income families and individuals may be affected by access to and affordability of devices and connectivity.
 As they may not have access to devices and networks, they may also not have developed digital knowledge, motivation or skills.

 People in rural areas: People living in rural areas who are not online are usually excluded due to problems in broadband provision, both for fixed line and mobile broadband services.
 There are still many areas of Wales affected by not-spots, although the prevalence of these is reported by our case study participants to be diminishing.